August 28th, 29th, and 30th, 2026 –$485

-Join me in the Driftless photography workshop as we explore this unique geography of Wisconsin where the Driftless area meets the glaciated areas of the state.
-Sauk and Western Dane counties have some of the most amazing scenery in the Midwest.
+Join me in Baraboo for the Driftless photography workshop as we explore this unique geography of Wisconsin where the Driftless area meets the glaciated areas of the state.
+The Baraboo area has some of the most amazing scenery in the Midwest.

 Who is the Driftless workshop for?